isedwards/flask-oidc/docs/index.rst

 which case it can later be registered for an application with the :meth:`~flask_oidc.OpenIDConnect.init_app` method.

-Note that you should probably provide the library with a place to store the credentials it has retrieved for the user.
-These need to be stored in a place where the user themselves or an attacker can not get to them.
-To provide this, give an object that has ``__setitem__`` and ``__getitem__`` dict APIs implemented as second argument to the :meth:`~flask_oidc.OpenIDConnect.__init__` call.
-Without this, the library will only work on a single thread, and only retain sessions until the server is restarted.

 Using this library is very simple: you can use :data:`~flask_oidc.OpenIDConnect.user_loggedin` to determine whether a user is currently logged in using OpenID Connect.

-If the user is logged in, you an use :meth:`~flask_oidc.OpenIDConnect.user_getfield` and :meth:`~flask_oidc.OpenIDConnect.user_getinfo` to get information about the currently logged in user.
+If the user is logged in, you an use ``session["oidc_auth_profile"]`` to get information about the currently logged in user.

-If the user is not logged in, you can send them to any function that is decorated with :meth:`~flask_oidc.OpenIDConnect.require_login` to get them automatically redirected to login.
+You can decorate any view function with :meth:`~flask_oidc.OpenIDConnect.require_login` to redirect anonymous users to the OIDC provider.

 Example